Watch Worship Services

 Click to View Bulletin

-Rev. Dr. Dennis Knight will preach a sermon entitled, “And We Beheld His Glory”
+Rev. Dr. Mike Hatfield will preach a sermon entitled, “It’s Tough Following a Shepherd”

 Giving of our Resources